top of page

 Understanding Wear and Tear, Cleaning and Maintenance at Check-Out

 Introduction At check-out, the condition of a property is assessed by reference to three separate considerations: Wear and tear Cleaning Maintenance These are distinct and must be assessed as such.
 They are not interchangeable.
-This wear and tear cleaning maintenance check-out assessment is based on direct comparison with the condition recorded at check-in .
+This wear and tear cleaning maintenance check-out assessment is based on direct comparison with the condition recorded at check-in.
 A detailed inventory provides the framework required to assess each area accurately.
-Wear and Tear Cleaning Maintenanc
+Wear and Tear Cleaning Maintenance

 Lee O'Gorman - Oakwood Inventories